UM-Driverless/driverless/README.md

 - [Old stuff](#old-stuff)

 # Setup
+[Here](https://youtu.be/wZSFr2eYE4M?si=7AaXeB594v13ZJVm) you have a tutorial in Spanish about the installation process.

 First of all clone this repo
 ```bash
 git clone https://github.com/UM-Driverless/driverless.git ~/driverless
 ```